earthly/website/blog/_posts/2022-05-05-line-staff.md

 >
 > - <https://en.wikipedia.org/wiki/Staff_and_line>

-This description makes it sound like the roles are innate to the profession.
-That accountants are always staff, but it depends on the organization's goal.
-An accountant at an accounting firm is a line employee.
+Wikipedia makes the roles sound innate to the profession: accountants are always staff.
+But, in fact, it depends on the goals of the organization that the accountant is working in, and so an accountant at an accounting firm is a line employee.
 And so it goes for software developers: you can be either, and which you are will determine a lot about the pace of your job and the career trajectories you are on.
 Understanding the difference and which will fit you best will help you structure your career.

 ## Line Has Higher Stakes